Having coaching precision allows one to work with speed. And if there’s one thing that most organisational leaders are short on these days its time.

 1. Track Who Is Speaking

 Learn to listen for who is speaking.
-Do they have access to the big picture and a clear understanding of the full potential your client possesses?
-Or are they the voice of someone who is bogged down, overburdened and has lost perspective?
-Do they support growth, or do they hold views and beliefs that will hold the client back?
+Do they have access to the big picture and a clear understanding of their fullest potential?
+Or is it the voice of someone who is bogged down, overburdened and has lost perspective?
+Does the client’s voice support growth, or do you hear views and beliefs that will ultimately hold the client back?

 2. Follow The Energy

-We see many coaches getting caught up in the client’s narrative and not working where the real energy and potential for change lies.
+We see many coaches getting caught up in the client’s narrative and not directing their questions to where the real energy and potential for change lies.

-At GCI we counter this common trap by teaching students to read energetic feedback; non-verbal and communication cues, which have their origins in the unconscious.
-This is a powerful way of moving beyond the constraints of the client’s ordinary self.
+At GCI we counter this common trap by teaching students to read energetic feedback and non-verbal communication cues that have their origins in the unconscious.
+This is a powerful way of moving beyond the constraints of the client’s ordinary self

 3. Pick Your Level

-Sometimes, even experienced coaches work at what might be described as the wrong level.
-For example, focusing exclusively at the level of habits and behavior when deeper work on identity is needed for sustainable change.
-Or working at the individual level, when systemic insights and relational or political engagement is needed.
+Sometimes coaches work at what we think of as the wrong level.
+For example, an inexperienced coach may focus exclusively at the level of habits and behavior, when deeper work on identity is needed for sustainable change.
+Or they may work at the individual level, when systemic insights and relational or political engagement is needed.

-For more on coaching with precision and Process Oriented Coaching, take a look at our upcoming programs in Australia and Barcelona.
+For more on coaching with precision and Process Oriented Coaching, take a look at our upcoming programs.